burovoordeboeg/distributor-meta-data/readme.md

 - I have disabled the auto scalling of WordPress so that it won't create `lorem-scaled.jpg` files.
 - I choose to run on `dt_push_post` hook, so a I know that all attachments / media have been pushed by Distributor and I don't need to do this myself.
 - Pushing a post can take some time.
 See my issue in Distributor https://github.com/10up/distributor/issues/719
+- I have set, but please double check, pushing all attached attachments of a post when pushed.
+- If you need to push non-image files, like mp4 or mp3, enable this in Distributor via it's filter.